Strengthening Families Programs

 The City of Long Beach Department of Health and Human Services offers a variety of family support programs.
-The mission of the Center for Families and Youth is to empower and enhance family functioning in the community while ensuring child safety and welfare.
-Since its inception in 1994, the Center for Families and Youth has touched the lives of thousands of Long Beach families.
+The mission of the Strengthening Families Programs is to empower and enhance family functioning in the community while ensuring child safety and welfare.
+Since its inception in 1994, the programs have touched the lives of thousands of Long Beach families.

 PHONE (562) 570-3300